MasqueradeOfSilence/pixar-in-a-box/lighting/activity5-color-scripts.md

 ## Questions for the Viewer
 - What can you tell about the story by looking at the color script?

 The script has a lot of dark blues and lighter oranges.
-Thus, it seems that there will be a lot of contrast between good and evil, or hope and sadness.
+Thus, it seems that there will be a lot of contrast between good and evil, or hope and sadness, in the story.
 (Trying to detach myself from the perspective of having already seen the movie)

 - What does it tell you about the overall tone & feel of the movie?

+It tackles some serious topics, but also leaves room for warmth and light.
+There will probably be a positive message at the end.

 - Select three frames that have very different moods and explain what they make you feel and how color and light was used.

 ## Part 2: Practice